borneelphukan/VisioBoard/README.md

 # ML Dashboard

 Welcome to the ML Dashboard repository!
-This project is part of my Master's Thesis, focusing on the subject: "Interactive Visualization and Analysis of Machine Learning Algorithm Performance: A User Interface for Accurate Model Evaluation."
+This project focuses on the subject: "Interactive Visualization and Analysis of Machine Learning Algorithm Performance: A User Interface for Accurate Model Evaluation."
+It is a hobby project that aims to provide a user-friendly interface for evaluating machine learning models.

 ## Overview